OSU-NLP-Group/LLM-Planner/e2e/alfred/README.md

-Below is original README for ALFRED.
+Below is the original README for ALFRED.

 The instructions here are not needed for LLM-Planner.